FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - 2, configuration. see the explains in src/*/resource/application.xml, configure logger and app-node.
     -  import LoggerAutoConfiguration.class to declare default Logging.

+ - 3, configure the http client request to write HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) header, so the next app/service/web-server can pick it up.
+See io.steplogs.logger.spring.LoggingHeaderClientHttpRequestInterceptor

- - 3, configure web server to pick up HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) from the http request header. reset log id(trace id+sequence id etc.) before or after all.
+ - 4, configure web server to pick up HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) from the http request header.
 No need If with LoggerAutoConfiguration in spring web.

- - 4, configure the http client request to write HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) header, so the next app/service can pick it up for the traces

  - 5, configure [steplogs-logging-agent/application.xml](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-agent/application.xml), to upload the logs into steplogs.io for traces

- - 6: check out with search, or `https://dev-portal.steplogs.io/trace.html?id=[TraceId/StepLogId]`.
+ - 6: check out search, or `https://portal.steplogs.io/trace.html?id=[TraceId/StepLogId]`.

 #### see example [steplogs-logging-integration-java-spring-example](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-integration-java-spring-example) ####